awgraves/homelab-chronicles/content/ch-4-ssl-certs.md

 # SSL Certs

-Future services on my box will require [TLS](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/) (Transport Layer Security).
+Future services on my box will require Transport Layer Security ([TLS](https://www.cloudflare.com/learning/ssl/transport-layer-security-tls/)).

 For this, I'll need to generate some SSL certificates.